nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Demoting all students: `leveldown`

-Demotes the education level of all the student contacts by one grade, unless the student is excluded.
+Demotes the education level of all the student contacts by one grade by default, unless the student is excluded.
-This feature can be used to undo `levelup` or indicate retainees.
+This feature can be used to do a mass undo of `levelup` or indicate retainees.

+If only some students' levels need to be changed, [edit](#editing-a-contact-:-edit) can be used instead.

 Format: `leveldown ex/[INDEX]...`